Welcome and familiarize yourself with Nivala Congregation!

 The church was covered with boards and painted inside in 1911, and renovated in 1952 on the basis of the plans made by diploma architect Aarne Timonen.
 In the same connection the oldest paintings that had been removed from the church for some time, were placed both to the southern and the northern end of the church.
 The artist has remained unknown but the painting portraying the crucified Jesus is probably a piece of work by Tuomas Kiempe, an altarpiece artist moving in Ostrobothnia in the beginning of nineteenth century.
 In connection with the same renovation, pictures connected with

-Jesus’ life as well as pictures portraying evangelists, both painted by artist Lauri Välke in 1952, were placed in the upper part of the church chancel and in the railing of the organ gallery.
+Jesus’ life as well as pictures portraying evangelists, both painted by artist Lauri Välke, were placed in the upper part of the church chancel and in the railing of the organ gallery.

 The altarpiece of the present church was painted in 1875 by Ernst W. Wendelin from the town of Kristiinankaupunki.

 The church was painted inside in 1971 and the old shades of colour were returned according to the plans of architect Touko Saari.
 The exterior painting was made in 1982.
-The latest large renovation was carried out in 1991 on the basis of the plans by architect Jorma Teppo.
-In connection with the latest renovation some more beautiful details were revealed under the paint sheets, among others an ornament pattern along the lower edge of the ceiling and a decoration with motif of Jesus’ Holy Heart.
-The following exterior painting was made in 1997.
+A large renovation was carried out in 1991 on the basis of the plans by architect Jorma Teppo.
+In connection with the renovation some more beautiful details were revealed under the paint sheets, among others an ornament pattern along the lower edge of the ceiling and a decoration with motif of Jesus’ Holy Heart.
+The following exterior painting was made in 1997 as well as in 2019 and a renovation in 2019-2020.
 The church can seat 600 people.
 The vicissitudes of our church are significant – perseverance and strong will have been demanded from people to achieve their goal.

 Our life is about carrying the cross.
 Each era has a burden of its own.
 Torments of the people in the nineteenth century were frost, hunger and diseases.
 Even though the twentieth century brought us an enormous welfare, yet carrying the cross belongs to our lives.
 God’s care, escaping under the shelter of the cross was needed then and we need it furthermore.
 That is why the home church is dear for the inhabitants of Nivala.
 In joy and sorrow our path has led towards the altar of this church, at this altar we have received consolation and provisions for life.